 The Media Award is awarded for any published work in the media which has been broadcast in Australia.
 This can include television and radio programs, documentaries, and print and online articles.

-The judging process will be overseen by a judging panel includes the President of the Australian Human Rights Commission, Professor Gillian Triggs, and at least one independent representative from either the community, government or business.
+The judging process will be overseen by a judging panel made up of people from relevant sections of the Australian Human Rights Commission, and at least one independent representative from either the community, government or business.

 The judge’s decision is final and no correspondence will be entered into.